Andrew S. Boutros: Education and early career

-U.S. Department of Justice
+Legal Career

+Assistant U.S. Attorney

-In 2007, Boutros was hired by U.S. Attorney, Patrick Fitzgerald, to work as an Assistant U.S. Attorney for the Northern District of Illinois.
-He relocated to Chicago for the job and started work on January 7, 2008.
-He was a key member of the Financial Crimes and Special Prosecutions unit at the office.
-Over the course of his nearly 8-year career, Boutros prosecuted notable cases involving white collar crimes, fraud, laundering, drug trafficking, cybercrime, and more.
+In 2007, U.S. Attorney Patrick Fitzgerald hired Boutros as an Assistant U.S. Attorney for the Northern District of Illinois.
+He moved to Chicago and began working on January 7, 2008.
+He was a member of the Financial Crimes and Special Prosecutions unit at the office.
+Over nearly eight years, Boutros prosecuted cases involving white-collar crimes, fraud, money-laundering, drug trafficking and cybercrime.

-Some of his most notable work involved the prosecution of individuals involved in the Silk Road online "black market."
-He assisted in the prosecution of the founder of the Silk Road, Ross Ulbricht, who received a life sentence after conviction.
-He also led the prosecution and conviction of the individual referred to as the Silk Road's "most prolific online drug dealer," Cornelis Jan "SuperTrips" Slomp.
-Boutros' prosecution led to a ten-year prison sentence for Slomp in May 2015.
+His work included prosecuting individuals connected to the Silk Road online black market.
+He assisted in the prosecution Ross Ulbricht, the founder of Silk Road, who received a life sentence after conviction before being fully and unconditionally pardoned by Donald Trump.
+He also led the prosecution of Cornelis Jan "SuperTrips" Slomp, described by the government as the Silk Road's "most prolific online drug dealer, who received a ten-year prison sentence in May 2015.

-Boutros was also the prosecutor for what was known as "largest food fraud in U.S. history" (or "Honeygate").
-The first phase of the law enforcement operation involved individuals and companies that had been involved in the illegal importation of cheap and occasionally contaminated honey from China.
-The food fraud and criminal antidumping duty case led to $80 million in losses.
-The second phase of the operation focused on individuals and companies who were illegally buying and shipping the illegally imported Chinese honey.
-The fraud in the second phase of the operation amounted to $180 million in losses.
-The total amount of fraud involved in the so-called "Project Honeygate" was worth $260 million.
+Boutros also served as the prosecutor in what was called the "largest food fraud in U.S. history" or "Honeygate".
+The first phase of the operation targeted individuals and companies involved in illegally importing cheap, and occasionally contaminated, honey from China.
+That phase resulted in $80 million in losses.
+The second phase focused on those illegally buying and shipping the illegally imported Chinese honey amounted to $180 million in losses.
+The total fraud in "Project Honeygate" was estimated at $260 million.

-One of Boutros' other significant prosecutions was among his first cases and involved healthcare prosecution.
-Boutros charged Peter G. Rogan, who owned the Edgewater Medical Center in Chicago and owed $188 million in civil judgments largely for Medicare fraud, with perjury and obstruction of justice in 2008.
+Among Boutros' early cases was a healthcare prosecution.
+In 2008, he charged Peter G. Rogan, owner of Chicago's Edgewater Medical Center,with perjury and obstruction of justice.
+Rogan owed $188 million in civil judgments, largely for Medicare fraud.
 Rogan evaded capture in Canada for seven years.
-In Boutros' last act as a federal prosecutor in 2015, he represented the government in the case against Rogan.
-Rogan was sentenced to 21 months in prison.
+In 2015, as one of his final acts as a federal prosecutor, Boutros represented the government in the case against Rogan, who was sentenced to 21 months in prison.

-On April 7, 2025, Boutros took the Oath of Office as the United States Attorney for the Northern District of Illinois, pursuant to a 120-day appointment by Attorney General Pamela Bondi.
-On July 24, 2025, the U.S. District Court in Chicago entered a July 21, 2025, order approving the appointment of Boutros as the United States Attorney for the Northern District of Illinois, effective August 5, 2025.